MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 4. [Rollback](#rolling-back-updates) any of the app's deployments
 5. [Patch](#patching-update-metadata) any releases within any of the app's deployments

-Collaborators cannot do any of the following actions:
+Collaborators can't do any of the following actions:

 1. Rename or delete the app
 2. Create, rename, or delete new deployments within the app